davidc897/dchen.github.io/Algorithem_Visualization/README.md

 2. Python3 main3.py (main program file)

 # Test the program
-1. The algorithm should be visually correctly implemented.
+1. The algorithm shall be programatically and visually correctly implemented.
-2. Final data points shall be all sorted.
+2. Final data points shall be sorted.

 # Coding Standard
 The program is implemented using python, and please kindly refer to [Python Standard](https://www.python.org/dev/peps/pep-0008/)